Geeks-Solutions/vue-sections/README.md

     </script>
    ```

-5. `config` this folder should is found on gitlab please download it or create your own views.
+5. `config` this folder is found on gitlab wiki page please download it or create your own components.